 This course is designed to give students a basic understanding of descriptive and inferential statistics.
 Emphasis is placed on practical application and students will learn to analyze and interpret basic statistical research.
-They will also learn to use computer software to analyze data.
-Lecture and laboratory components.
 Topics include collection and presentation of data, descriptive statistics, introduction to probability theory, estimation, hypothesis testing, correlation, and linear regression.